jaayzee/cse15l-lab-reports/lab1.md

 # **`cd`**
 ---
-* `cd` with no input brings me back to the root directory
+* `cd` with no input from the directory `/home/lecture1` brings me back to the `home` directory
 ```
 [user@sahara ~/lecture1]$ cd
 [user@sahara ~/]$
 ```
-* `cd` with a path to a folder results in entering the pathway
+* `cd` with a path to a folder from the `home` directory results in entering the pathway specified, in this case into `/home/lecture1`
 ```
 [user@sahara ~]$ cd lecturel/
 [user@sahara ~/lecture1]$
 ```
-* `cd` with a path to a file results in an error, can't cd into non directories
+* `cd` with a path to a file from the `/home/lecture1/messages` directory results in an error, as you can't cd into non directories
 ```
 [user@sahara ~/lecture1]$ cd messages/
 [user@sahara ~/lecturel/messages]$ cd en-us.txt